 How to Use Interjections

-play_circle_filled Advanced Lesson- An interjection is simply a word or expression that shows sudden, strong feelings.
-Common examples of interjections are wow! ouch! yikes! and so on.
+Advanced Lesson- An interjection is simply a word or expression that shows sudden, strong feelings.
+Common examples of interjections are Wow!, Ouch!, Yikes!, and so on.

-- Therefore, by knowing the interjections in Creole and when to use them, it will be much easier for you to bond with Haitians.
+- Therefore, knowing Creole interjections and when to use them will make it much easier for you to bond with Haitians.

-- The native speakers will be dazzled by your heartfelt efforts as they see you express yourself in their mother tongue.
+- Native speakers will be dazzled by your heartfelt efforts as they see you express yourself in their mother tongue.

 Why You Must Learn Haitian Creole Interjections